-Gray was appointed to the Metropolitan Water District board of Directors in 2009 to serve as one of two West Basin representatives.
-She is the first African-American woman to serve as Vice Chair of the MWD Board, was the first African-American woman to chair a Board meeting in the 86-year agency history and serves on the Executive Committee, Personnel and Technology Committee, Special Committee on Bay-Delta, and Vice Chair of Communication and Legislative Committee.
-In 2017, Gray was appointed chair of Water Planning, and Stewardship Committee, making her the first African-American woman to chair this important committee which focuses on MWD water projects and programs.
+She was the first African-American woman to serve as Vice Chair of the Metropolitan Board, was the first African-American woman to chair a Board meeting in the 86-year agency history and serves on the Executive Committee, Personnel and Technology Committee, Bay-Delta Committee, and Vice Chair of Communication and Legislative Committee.
+In 2017, Gray was appointed chair of Water Planning and Stewardship Committee, making her the first African-American woman to chair this important committee which focuses on Metropolitan water projects and programs.

 In April 2010, Gray was appointed to the Delta Stewardship Council by former Assembly Speaker Karen Bass and served a four-year term.
 She served through July 2014 and was the first African American and African American woman to serve on the council.
 In 2011, she met with stakeholders from up and down the State and suggested the Delta Council hold public forums to gain broader knowledge in order to develop a comprehensive Delta Plan.

 In May 2012, she was confirmed by the Los Angeles County Board of Supervisors as a member of the Oversight Commission for the dissolution of the City of Carson Redevelopment Agency.
 In 2013, she was recruited by the White House Obama Administration to interview for a Cabinet position in the Department of the Interior.

 In 2014, the West Basin Board of Directors appointed Gray as their representative to the Association of California Water Agencies Region 8 currently serves as Vice Chair, and ACWA Joint Powers Insurance Authority.
 She was appointed to represent West Basin as a voting board member on the Santa Monica Bay Restoration Commission and the Commission elected her to the Executive Committee and the Commission's Authority.